Huzaifa-Islam/NodeJsDev/readme.md

 Lets write an auth middleware

 Lets offload few thigns like creating a token to model file called as schema methods.

+Lets list down list of apis that we will to build Group multiple routes under respective routers we will use express Router